Pageclip/valid-form/README.md

 # ValidForm

-ValidForm is a thin wrapper on the HTML5 Form Validation features.
+ValidForm is a thin JavaScript wrapper on the HTML5 Form Validation features.
 It is very small at about 200 lines of code (7k, 5.6k compressed), and it has _no dependencies_.
 Nope, none.

 For background, check out the [blog post]() that lead to this module.